Good Friday Agreement: Strand 2

 The North/South Ministerial Council is made up of ministers from the Northern Ireland Executive and the Government of Ireland.
 It was established "to develop consultation, co-operation and action" in twelve areas of mutual interest.
 These include six areas where the Northern Ireland Executive and the Government of Ireland form common policies but implement these separately in each jurisdiction, and six areas where they develop common policies that are implemented through shared all-Ireland institutions.

 The various "institutional and constitutional arrangements" set out in the Agreement are also stated to be "interlocking and interdependent".

 As part of the Agreement, the newly created Northern Ireland Assembly and the national parliament of Ireland (the Oireachtas) agreed to consider creating a joint parliamentary forum made up of equal numbers from both institutions.
 In October 2012, this forum was created as the North/South Inter-Parliamentary Association.

 The Northern Ireland political parties who endorsed the agreement were also asked to consider the establishment of an independent consultative forum representative of civil society with members with expertise in social, cultural, economic and other issues and appointed by the two administrations.
 An outline structure for the North/South Consultative Forum was agreed in 2002 and in 2006 the Northern Ireland Executive agreed it would support its establishment.
+As of 2020, the Forum had still not been created.